SAFE Protocol

 Currently, the Homelessness Code of Guidance details how local authorities should be notifying receiving councils when placing households in another local area.
 This guidance is not always followed, which can result in households, including vulnerable families with children, becoming lost in the system.
 This guidance should be more strictly followed, so that we can ensure those in TA don’t become forgotten, and instead continue to receive the support they are entitled to.

-The SAFE campaign aims to expand this system of notification.
-It sought an amendment to the Children's Wellbeing and Schools Bill, which would place a duty on local councils to notify GP surgeries and schools as to the status of a newly homeless family.
+Prior to the Child Poverty Strategy release, the SAFE campaign sought an amendment to the Children's Wellbeing and Schools Bill to place a duty on local councils to notify GP surgeries and schools as to the status of a newly homeless family.

-The SAFE campaign also hopes to encourage ongoing collaboration between these services and the local council, to offer a more holistic support package for households in temporary accommodation.
+these services and the local council, to offer a more holistic support package for households in temporary accommodation.

 These changes would apply to all households who become homeless, whether they're placed in TA elsewhere, or remain in their local area.